 - Many of the treatments offered are not backed up by research.

-- Alternative therapies can be costly and have life-threatening side effects.
+- Alternative therapies have life-threatening side effects.

 What are alternative therapies?